-Overall, the Community Action Guides are a framework for communities to create the future character and independent identity, as identified in the online survey as community values and aspirations through completion of community actions.
-These Community Action Guides are focused on community self-reliance, grass-roots action, and local implementation.
+Overall, the Community Action Guides are a framework for communities to create the future character and independent identity, as identified in the online survey as community values and aspirations, through completion of community actions.
+The Community Action Guides have a greater focus on community self-reliance, grass-roots action, and implementation.
 Goals, policies, land use, and infrastructure decisions are addressed in the Policy Plan of the Countywide Plan.
 The County Development Code will still regulate zoning and land development.

-The Community Action Guide includes the community's Values, Aspirations, and Plan Framework, if provided by community members in the online survey.
-An appendix has a Community Profile with a summary of the social, cultural, economic and historic dimensions of the community as well as the communities online survey responses on strengths, weaknesses, opportunities and threats.
+The Community Action Guide is organized into three sections - the community's Values, Aspirations, and Plan Framework.
+The Community Action Guide outlines general Values, Aspirations, Focus Statements and Action Statements identified by the community through online surveys.
+A Community Profile with a summary of the social, cultural, economic and historic dimensions of the community as well as the communities input on strengths, weaknesses, opportunities and threats.